-August 30, 2016—Kristen Underhill, an innovative legal scholar whose public health research has tracked how the law influences behavior, has joined the Columbia Law School faculty as an associate professor of law.
+New York, June 29, 2016—Kristen Underhill, an innovative legal scholar whose public health research has tracked how the law influences behavior, will join the Columbia Law School faculty this summer as an associate professor of law.
 She will teach health law and torts.

 Underhill draws on her background in evidence-based practice to study the effectiveness of public health laws.
 “In this field, laws with untested behavioral and scientific assumptions have the capacity to do real harm,” she explained, citing such examples as laws that criminalize HIV exposure, legal barriers to funding for needle-exchange programs, mandatory funding earmarks for ineffective or harmful public health programming, and laws that allow or reinforce discrimination and stigma.
 “But law can and should also be a force for improving health.
 Sometimes powerful fears about behavior can stand in the way of good law, and a behavioral science approach is important to debunk these misconceptions.
 An empirical approach to developing and testing legal rules is thus imperative for choosing among the available options.”

 Underhill lauded Columbia Law School for its “strong cohort” of faculty using empirical research methods in the law, as well as the Law School community’s widespread interest in how law influences behavior.
 “New York has also long experimented with innovative legal approaches to improving public health,” she noted.
 “It is thrilling to have the chance to work on health law issues here.”